Mankato, Minnesota

 Mankato (/mænˈkeɪtoʊ/ man-KAY-toh) is a city in Blue Earth, Nicollet, and Le Sueur counties in the U.S. state of Minnesota.
 It is the county seat of Blue Earth County.
-It is the 21st-largest city in Minnesota and fourth-largest outside of the Minneapolis–Saint Paul area with a population of 44,488 at the 2020 census, while the Mankato–North Mankato metropolitan area has an estimated 105,000 residents.
+It is the 21st-largest city in Minnesota and fourth-largest outside of the Minneapolis–Saint Paul area, with a population of 44,488 at the 2020 census.
+The Mankato metropolitan area has an estimated 105,000 residents.

 Mankato lies along a large bend of the Minnesota River at its confluence with the Blue Earth River.
 The city is home to Minnesota State University, the state's second-largest university by enrollment.